 Where cases have gone to court, the issues that have been seen as relevant in determining whether a particular dealing with a work is fair include:

 You can copy limited extracts of works when the use is for non-commercial research or private study, but you must be genuinely studying (as you would for a college or university course).
-Such use is only permitted when it is ‘fair dealing’ and copying the whole work would not generally be considered fair dealing.
+Such use is only permitted when it is ‘fair dealing’, and copying the whole work would not generally be considered fair dealing.

 The purpose of this exception is to allow students and researchers to make limited copies of all types of copyright works for non-commercial research or private study.
-In assessing whether your use of the work is permitted or not you must assess if there is any financial impact on the copyright owner because of your use.
+In assessing whether your use of the work is permitted or not, you must assess if there is any financial impact on the copyright owner because of your use.
 Where the impact is not significant, the use may be acceptable.

-If your use is for non-commercial research you must ensure that the work you reproduce is supported by a sufficient acknowledgement.
+If your use is for non-commercial research, you must ensure that the work you reproduce is supported by a sufficient acknowledgement.
 This can be done in the same way as you would reference any item for your academic work.

 Text and data mining is the use of automated analytical techniques to analyse text and data for patterns, trends and other useful information.
-Text and data mining usually requires copying of the work to be analysed.
+Text and data mining usually requires copying the work to be analysed.

 Fair dealing for criticism, review or quotation is allowed for any type of copyright work.
-Fair dealing with a work for the purpose of reporting current events is allowed for any type of copyright work other than a photograph.
+Fair dealing with a work to report current events is allowed for any type of copyright work other than a photograph.
 In each of these cases, a sufficient acknowledgement will be required.

 Several exceptions allow copyright works to be used for educational purposes, such as:

-The second exception permits educational establishments and charity organisations to make, communicate, make available, distribute and lend accessible format-copies of protected works on behalf of disabled people.
+The second exception permits educational establishments and charity organisations to make, communicate, make available, distribute and lend accessible-format copies of protected works on behalf of disabled people.
 The exception permits acts such as:

 A recording of a broadcast can be made in domestic premises for private and domestic use to enable it to be viewed or listened to at a more convenient time.
 The making of a recording of a broadcast for purposes other than to time-shift a programme for you or your family is likely to be illegal.

-For example a comedian may use a few lines from a film or song for a parody sketch; a cartoonist may reference a well known artwork or illustration for a caricature; an artist may use small fragments from a range of films to compose a larger pastiche artwork.
+There is an exception to copyright that permits people to use limited amounts of copyright material without the owner’s permission for parody, caricature or pastiche.
+For example, a comedian may use a few lines from a film or song for a parody sketch; a cartoonist may reference a well-known artwork or illustration for a caricature; an artist may use small fragments from a range of films to compose a larger pastiche artwork.

 Acknowledging the work of others is common practice in academic writing.
 It is good practice to provide sufficient acknowledgement and information about any copyrighted resources you use in the form of Title/Author/Source/Link.